JamesBrownR/MeetingSurge/_posts/2025-12-13-how-get-5-star-your.md

 <!-- Blog Content Area -->
 <div class="blog-container">
     <article class="blog-post">
     <p>You know reviews matter.
-You've probably lost jobs to shops with more stars than you.
-But asking customers for reviews feels awkward, and most of the time they say "yeah, sure" and then never do it.</p>
+You've lost jobs to shops with more stars than you.
+But asking customers for reviews feels awkward, and most of the time they go "yeah, sure" and then never do it.</p>
     <p>Here's the truth: getting reviews isn't about begging.
 It's about having a system.
 Here's exactly how to build one.</p>

     <h2>Why Reviews Actually Matter (Beyond the Obvious)</h2>